ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 The schema for validator configuration should have a similar format than the settings schema has, except it has an additional level, to group settings for a certain validation mechanism:

 -   The key on the 1st level is a string, identifying a validator
--   Assigned to that is a hash map (2nd level) of settings
+-   Assigned to that is a HashMap (2nd level) of settings
--   This hash map has a string key for each setting of the validator
+-   This HashMap has a string key for each setting of the validator
--   It is assigned to a 3rd level hashmap, the setting description
+-   It is assigned to a 3rd level HashMap, the setting description
--   This hash map should have the same format as for normal settings
+-   This HashMap should have the same format as for normal settings

 For example, for the `ezstring` type, the validator schema could be: